jordyorel/Orus-lang-register-based-VM/docs/GENERICS.md

 * Reference the `tests/generics/` directory for existing test cases
 * Prioritize improving developer experience with better error messages
 * Consider performance implications of specialization vs. type erasure
+* Basic collection types and iterators are provided in `std/collections`